mistermboy/pyCompiler/README.md

 ```
 Now you will see the instrospector window, that shows a general vist of the AST (Abstract Syntax Tree) built by the compiler.
 You can take a look if you want but it´s not necesary.

-Close the introspector window and if you look at the output file, you will see the instructions of the program you passed written in assembly language.
+Close the introspector window and check the output file.
+You should see the instructions of the program you passed written in a language based in assembler.

 #### MAPL
+At this point we need to use some tool that is able to interpret the instructions.
+That tool is MAPL.